KlausC/Scanf.jl/README.md

 + `p` Matches an set of sequences, which are the same as the set of sequences that may be produced by the `%p` conversion of the `printf`-function.
 The corresponding argument must be of type `Ptr{T}` where T may be any type.
-     The  input  item  is  converted  to  a  pointer  value  in  animplementation-defined manner.
-If the input item is a value converted earlierduring  the  same  program  execution,  the  pointer  that  results  shall  compare equal to that value; otherwise the behavior of the `%p` conversion is undefined.
+     The  input  item  is  converted  to  a  pointer  value  in  an implementation-defined manner.
+If the input item is a value converted earlier during  the  same  program  execution,  the  pointer  that  results  shall  compare equal to that value; otherwise the behavior of the `%p` conversion is undefined.

 + `n` No input is consumed.
 The corresponding argument must be an integer type, into which is converted the number of characters read from the input stream so far by this call to the `scanf` function.
 Execution of a `%n` directive does as well increment the assignment count returned at